 Lifestyle Management of Crohn’s Disease

+Crohn’s disease is a type of inflammatory bowel disease (IBD).
 You can lead a full life even if you have Crohn’s disease.
 Focus on keeping your symptoms under control.
 Do not let this disease isolate you.
-By planning ahead and working with support groups, you can find ways to cope, and you may even help others who have Crohn’s disease.
+By planning ahead and working with support groups, you can find ways to cope.
+You may even help others who have Crohn’s disease.

-Have a Plan
+Have a plan

 Make this your goal: “Crohn’s disease won’t keep me from the activities I enjoy.”
 You may need to do some planning to reach that goal.
 But by staying positive, you can help make sure you’re in control—not the disease.
 Here are some other tips:

 Know where to find clean bathrooms.

-Eat more small meals instead of 3 big meals, especially when on the road or when you don’t have easy access to bathrooms.
+Eat more small meals instead of 3 big meals, especially when you won’t have easy access to bathrooms.

 If you’ve had a recent flare-up, eat foods that you know will limit your symptoms.

 Get some exercise every day.